 2) Loss of power

-If the head gasket fails in such a way it allows the compressed air/fuel to escape, the compression of that cylinder is reduced.
+If a failed head gasket allows compressed air/fuel to escape, the compression of that cylinder is reduced.
 This loss of compression results in a rough running engine and a notable reduction in engine power.
 This sort of failure typically is accompanied by a sound like an exhaust leak.

 3) Oil contamination

-One of the most famous signs of head gasket failure is the milky sludge on the underside of the oil filler cap or the dipstick, sometimes jokingly called a "milkshake".
+One of the clearest signs of head gasket failure is the milky sludge on the underside of the oil filler cap or the dipstick, sometimes jokingly called a "milkshake" or "mayonnaise".
 This is caused by coolant getting into the oil, and vice versa.
 Although not conclusive proof of head gasket failure this is generally a good indicator and is a sure sign your engine needs to come apart to find the source of contamination.

-With antifreeze contaminating the oil, any driving will quickly ruin the engine’s bearings.
-Repair requires at least an engine oil flush as well as a replacement oil filter, and often times complete disassembly of the bottom end of the engine to ensure the bearings aren't damaged and clear out all contaminated oil.
+This also means antifreeze will have contaminated the oil, so any driving will quickly ruin the engine’s bearings.
+Repair requires an engine oil flush at the very least, plus a replacement oil filter, and often complete disassembly of the bottom end of the engine to ensure the bearings aren't damaged and clear out all contaminated oil.

 4) White Smoke